 Them I was Moving to Mérida Mexico. 😉

-#1 – Why would you want to go somewhere where people are leaving the country and coming to the U.S.?
+#1 – Why would you want to go Mexico?
+Mexicans leave Mexico and move to U.S.

 #2 – How are you going to move all your things to Mexico?